LagoVista/docs/Messaging/Parsing/Validation.md

 # Validation

-It is important to ensure that messages contain the fields you expect prior to those messages being processed.
+It is important to ensure that messages contain the fields that you expect prior to those messages being processed.
 There are some mechanisms for validating the contents of the fields that you parse.
 Those mechanisms are dependent on the type of data you are extracting.

 ### Automatic Validation
 In some cases, the validation occurs automatically.
 For example, if you specify a number (either decimal or integer), the parser